Report: Trees for steep slopes

 The NES-PF specifies that erosion-prone (ESC red zone) land can now only be planted or replanted with a territorial authority resource consent and the application will be subject to a detailed risk assessment.
 Although the aim of the risk assessment is to mitigate significant adverse environmental effects, such as storm-initiated slope failures with the potential to form debris flows that could result in significant damage to downstream infrastructure and property, this requirement may potentially increase compliance costs, particularly for growers operating in steeper terrain.

-Marginal or negative returns for forestry on steep slopes may lead to plantation forest activities being shifted away from the steeper landforms most in need of forest cover, onto more stable landforms.
+Marginal or negative returns for forestry on steep slopes may lead to plantation forest activities being shifted away from those steeper landforms most in need of forest cover, onto more stable landforms.
 If this were to occur the overall environmental outcome would not improve because the steepest, most erosion-prone land would likely remain in pastoral use and at increasing risk to further erosion.

 Standard-practice radiata pine clearfell regimes are no longer a permitted activity on steeper (red zoned) slopes greater than 2 hectares.
 In order to retain an erosion-mitigating forest cover, alternative regimes and/or species will be required, along with evidence that significant adverse environmental effects can be minimised.
 Of course, the other option is to retire land from productive use to become private conservation forest, but this will result in reduced wealth generated from the primary sector.
 An improved understanding of risk and erosion thresholds would therefore better inform decisions on future land use options, particularly for steep hill country, keeping in mind that ecosystem services function best when there is a revenue base from the activity to maintain them, which might not occur in the private conservation estate.